liushuyu6666/Theory/Basic_Knowledge/Kubernetes/Kubernetes.md

 ## `Replication Controller`

-- maintain the number of `pods`.
+- **maintain** the number of `pods`.
-- during the scaling process, your application is never interrupted (unless you specified 0 replicas), you can continue to refresh and make requests to your webpage and it will still work.
+- during the scaling process, your application is **never interrup**ted (unless you specified 0 replicas), you can continue to refresh and make requests to your webpage and it will still work.

 ## `ReplicaSets`

 - next generation of `Replication Controller`.

-- A `ReplicaSet` ensures that a set of identically configured `Pods` are running at the desired replica count.
+- A `ReplicaSet` ensures that **a set of** identically configured `Pods` are running at the desired replica count.
 If a `Pod` drops off, the `ReplicaSet` brings a new one online as a replacement.
 - a low-level abstraction

 ## `deployment`

 - Uses a `ReplicaSet` to keep the pods running
-- Supports rolling updates and rollbacks; rollouts can be paused.
-- Keeps history of past deployments and allows the administrator to easily roll back to previous deployments.
+- Keeps history of past deployments and allows the administrator to easily **roll back** to previous deployments.
 - Provides high-level abstraction.
 - Offers sophisticated logic for deploying, updating, and scaling a set of pods within a cluster.